 How?
 Sustainably dispose of 10 items of clothing or more for discounts at select retailers

-Love the idea of selling your unwanted clothing but don’t have the time or energy to make it happen?
+Love the idea of selling anything from that black leather moto jacket you never wear, to those Jimmy Choos that gave you blisters?
 Material World will make it as hassle-free as possible.
 They send you a trade-in kit that comes equipped with a shipping bag and a pre-paid label.
 All you have to do is fill up the bag and send it back.
 If the items are approved, you have the option to put what you earn towards a “Trade-in Card” that can be used at high-end retailers like Bloomingdale’s, Shopbop and Nordstrom or receive cash via PayPal (with a 15% deduction).

 Material World only accepts gently-worn items from a mix of designer brands that they then sell on (click here to see the full list).
 If the items don’t meet their standards, you can either have them returned to you or donated to Housing Works – a non-profit based in NYC.
 Don’t worry – all the shipping costs will be covered.

 How?
 Send your gently-worn designer items for Material World to resell for cash or credit.